 Anne was not worried one way or the other; whether he went solo or continued as an accountant.
 What mattered to her was to be with him and spend the rest of their lives together.

-She had certainly been very happy when she had been staying for days in the shared room or having fun visiting Nick after she had shacked up with Becky when Nick moved out, or living on their own in the studio flat, or going over to Michael and Jasmine’s flat for a party where everyone got stoned and did not mind the rustle and bustle of love making in the middle of the lounge; her pathetic attempts at cooking a decent meal and Nick devouring it all in a jolly mood, even if burnt, paled in comparison to the happiness of being together night and day.
+She had certainly been very happy when she had been staying for days in the shared room or having fun visiting Nick after she had shacked up with Becky when Nick moved out, or living on their own in the studio flat, or going over to Michael and Jyoti’s flat for a party where everyone got stoned and did not mind the rustle and bustle of love making in the middle of the lounge; her pathetic attempts at cooking a decent meal and Nick devouring it all in a jolly mood, even if burnt, paled in comparison to the happiness of being together night and day.

 However, that was the period in which Anne discovered another side to Nick’s character: his coarseness and vulgarity.
 She did not know whether that was his true character, one she did not imagine at the beginning of their relationship, or if it was the intimacy of their life together that brought on a crudeness she disliked.
 Nick seemed to enjoy domestic vulgarity as when one day he suggested she should take all her clothes off and cook naked in front of the Belling.
 She stripped off to please him for fun, she thought.
 He took a photo of her but then out of the blue he joked at her nakedness, laughing out loud at his own witty quips at her expense.
 At other times, he would pounce on her unawares and have violent intercourse while his favourite cassette music played on.